NeatMonster/IDAConnect/README.md

 # Warning

-This project is no longer under active development and the more featured and up-to-date fork (link) is probably something more interesting for new comers.
+This project is no longer under active development and the more featured and up-to-date [fork](https://github.com/fidgetingbits/IDArling) is probably something more interesting for new comers.
 Also, IDA has announced an official support for collaborative reverse engineering session and one could also wait for this.

 ## Overview